-So I knew that crypto would keep me safe from eavesdroppers, but I wasn't ready to deal with histograms.

-I got off the BART and waved my card over the turnstile as I headed up to the 24th Street station.
+So I knew that crypto would keep me safe from eavesdroppers, but I wasn't ready to deal with histograms. # I got off the BART and waved my card over the turnstile as I headed up to the 24th Street station.
+As usual, there were lots of I headed up to the 24th Street station.
 As usual, there were lots of weirdos hanging out in the station, drunks and Jesus freaks and intense Mexican men staring at the ground and a few gang kids.
 I looked straight past them as I hit the stairs and jogged up to the surface.
 My bag was empty now, no longer bulging with the ParanoidXbox discs I'd been distributing, and it made my shoulders feel light and put a spring in my step as I came up the street.
-The preachers were at work still, exhorting in Spanish and English about Jesus and so on.

-The counterfeit sunglass sellers were gone, but they'd been replaced by guys selling robot dogs that barked the national anthem and would lift their legs if you showed them a picture of Osama bin Laden.
-There was probably some cool stuff going on in their little brains and I made a mental note to pick a couple of them up and take them apart later.
+The preachers were at work still, exhorting in Spanish and replaced by guys selling robot dogs that barked the national anthem and would lift their legs if you showed them a picture of Osama bin Laden.
+There was probably some cool stuff going on in The counterfeit sunglass sellers were gone, but they'd been English about Jesus and so on.

+their little brains and I made a mental note to pick a couple of them up and take them apart later.
 Face-recognition was pretty new in toys, having only recently made the leap from the military to casinos trying to find cheats, to law enforcement.

-I started down 24th Street toward Potrero Hill and home, rolling my shoulders and smelling the burrito smells wafting out of the restaurants and thinking about dinner.
+I started down 24th Street toward Potrero Hill and home. rolling my shoulders and smelling the burrito smells wafting out of the restaurants and thinking about dinner.
 I don't know why I happened to glance back over my shoulder, but I did.
-Maybe it was a little bit of subconscious sixth-sense stuff.
+Maybe it was a little bit of subconscious sixthsense stuff.
 I knew I was being followed.
 They were two beefy white guys with little mustaches that made me think of either cops or the gay bikers who rode up and down the Castro, but gay guys usually had better haircuts.
 They had on windbreakers the color of old cement and blue-jeans, with their waistbands concealed.
 I thought of all the things a cop might wear on his waistband, of the utility-belt that DHS guy in the truck had worn.
 Both guys were wearing Bluetooth headsets.
 I kept walking, my heart thumping in my chest.
 I'd been expecting this since I started.
 I'd been expecting the DHS to figure out what I was doing.
-I took every precaution, but Severe-Haircut woman had told me that she'd be watching me.
+I took every precaution, but Severe- Haircut woman had told me that she'd be watching me.
 She'd told me I was a marked man.
-I realized that I'd been waiting to get picked up and taken back to jail.
+I realized that I'd been waiting to get have anything incriminating in my bag.
+Not too incriminating, anyway.
+My SchoolBook was running the crack that let me IM and stuff, but half the people in school had that.
+I'd changed the way I encrypted the stuff on my phone-now I did have a fake I quickened my steps and took a mental inventory.
+I didn't picked up and taken back to jail.
 Why not?
 Why should Darryl be in jail and not me?
 What did I have going for me?
 I hadn't even had the guts to tell my parents-or his-what had really happened to us.